 Novelist, essayist, and food writer James Sturz reads his sensual and occasionally erotic piece about the pleasures of flesh—both animal and human—and the sometimes disquieting similarity between them.

 Gary Allen recounts the pleasure he derives from noshing on bananas while vacationing.

 Food writing isn’t as glamorous as it seems.
 Eating—oftentimes bad—meals is part of the job, as David explains.
 A cautionary tale for new food writers.

-Stove fanatic David Leite writes about his obsession with his Viking stove, nicknamed Thor, its massive BTUs, and its sleek lines.
-The stove is his power.
+Stove fanatic David writes about his obsession with his Viking stove, nicknamed Thor for its massive BTUs and its sleek lines.

 Enter your email address and get all of our updates sent to your inbox the moment they're posted.
 Be the first on your block to be in the know.

 Hate tons of emails?
 Do you prefer info delivered in a neat, easy-to-digest (pun intended) form?
 Then enter your email address for our weekly newsletter.